 This would definitely help pedestrians and cyclists who are on Maryland streets like what is allowed in Washington DC now!
 That would allow recovery now barred from recovery by the prohibitive confines of contributory negligence policies.
 Victims would be able to move forward and get the medical treatment and lost income recovery they need; lt seems the tide is turning, and the bill was gaining traction.
 The legislative session is over until next year but we will be back next year to encourage a fairer treatment for victims of negligence.
 Only time will time.

 For decades Washington, DC was among the few states that had pure contributory negligence policies, but in November 2016 that changed.
 With the passage of the Motor Vehicle Collision Recovery Act of comparative negligence policies were put in place.
 Specifically, the Act allows a plaintiff to recover damages if they are less than 50 percent at fault in an accident with a vehicle.
 This was welcome news for all pedestrians and cyclists in one of the most walkable cities in the country.
 The Act covers all non-motorized users which not only includes bicycles, but also skateboards and Segway’s.
-This law was passed by the City council signed by the Mayor and approved by the United States Congress.
+This Maryland bike law was passed by the City council signed by the Mayor and approved by the United States Congress.

 The few states that still subscribe to the harsh contributory negligence policy are receiving a lot of pressure from cyclist groups and others to come in line with the 46 state majority (92%) and offer more protection to cyclists and pedestrians.
 Whether or not they will follow suit is something we will just have to wait and see.